Archive for January, 2010

 Winner, 2009 Taxlsayer commercial contest.
 Prize: $25,000

 The other contestants were befuddled because well….that’s a really weird video!
 It’s funny but obviously it wasn’t something taxslayer could actually put on tv.
 And that’s why so many of the other contestants were confused.
-The year before, Taxslayer aired the winning entry as-is. (click here to watch it) So contestants assumed that Taxslayer would be doing that again and many of them sunk a lot of time, money and production values into their submissions.
+The year before, Taxslayer aired the winning entry as-is. () So contestants assumed that Taxslayer would be doing that again and many of them sunk a lot of time, money and production values into their submissions.
 I actually entered this contest and it was my first video contest loss. (winning was pretty easy back in 2007 and 2008.)
 In the days after Happyjoel’s video was picked I followed the reaction and let me tell you, people were PISSED.
 I’ve seen a lot of angry youtube comments in my day but damn, the other contestants flipped the fuck out.

 Taxslayer explained that what they liked about Happyjoel’s video was the idea and they weren’t actually going to air the commercial.
 Instead, they were going to have professionals re-shoot it.
-I only spent about 80 bucks on my entry but I remember some really slick submissions. (here’s the one I was positive was going to win) If Taxslayer had let everyone know they were looking for “ideas” and not ready-for-tv ads, they would have saved a lot of filmmakers a lot of money.
+I only spent about 80 bucks on my entry but I remember some really slick submissions. (here’s I was positive was going to win) If Taxslayer had let everyone know they were looking for “ideas” and not ready-for-tv ads, they would have saved a lot of filmmakers a lot of money.

 Fast forward to tax season 2010.
 Happyjoel’s re-made video has finally hit the airwaves: